neuefische/wd-flipped-classroom-curriculum/sessions/js-array-methods-2/README.md

 ### Which important problem will we solve today?

-As developers, we are often confronted with arrays which contain objects.
+As developers, we are often confronted with arrays.
 In order to process these arrays, we want to

-- check whether a specific value exists in some of these objects
-- find a specific object or its index
-- sort the array
-- check whether there is at least one element which passes a provided test
+- check whether there is at least one element in an array
-- check whether all elements pass a provided test.
+- find a specific object

 ### Pose a question to be answered by the end of the block!

-- How do you check whether an array includes a specific value?
+- How do you check whether at least one element is included in an array?
-- How do you find an object or the index of an object in an array?
+- How do you find an specific object in an array?
-- How do you sort arrays?
-- How do you check whether at least one element of the array passes a provided test?
-- How do you check whether all elements of the array pass a provided test?

 ---